• Skip to primary navigation

 Kathy Carmichael

-Nothing tastes better than a veg wrap sandwich on oil-free lavash bread.
-Layered with an oil-free white bean sandwich spread, grilled vegetables, and arugula, this wrap sandwich can be eaten cold or grilled in a skillet for a crispy crunch.
+Nothing tastes better than a veg wrap sandwich.
+Layered with a white bean sandwich spread, grilled vegetables, and arugula wrapped in lavash bread, this veg wrap sandwich recipe can be eaten cold or grilled in a skillet for a crispy crunch.

 Print Recipe Pin Recipe